isabella232/training-workshop/README.md

 # Octopus Deploy Training Workshop Repo

 ## Here as a student?
 - Make sure you are on your student branch.
 Use the branch selector above the files list to change it.
+The selector looks like this:

 ![](instructions/assets/branch-selector.png)